 Our current programme of work

 The current focus of our work is on supporting smallholder farming communities in Mzimba District, northern Malawi, to be able to earn a higher income to better meet the needs of community members.
-In particular, using this approach we hope to see more children able to go to and completed their secondary education.
+In particular, using this approach we hope to see more children able to go to and complete their secondary education.

-We will do this by supporting farmers to achieve their goals of producing higher quality and more consistent crops and to sell them for a higher price by selling as a group direct to local markets.
+We will do this by supporting farmers to achieve their goals of producing higher quality and more consistent crops year round and to sell them for a higher price by selling as a group direct to local markets.

 You can help us turn this project into a reality by pledging your support here.